AlexGalhardo/app.alexgalhardo.com/README.md

    - Tutorial In development

 ## Playing with DataBase
-- Migrations
-   - Tutorial in development
-- Seedeers
-   - Tutorial in development
+- There are useful PrismaORM commands in README.md inside prisma/ folder
 - After installing locally, you can see/use databases in:
    - ADMINER
       - http://localhost:8080